-Students who arrive at school after 7:25 a.m. will be counted as tardy.
+Students who arrive at school after 8:21 a.m. will be counted as tardy.
 Tardy students must report to the office to check in and receive a Tardy Slip in order to be admitted to class.
 Parents/guardians must accompany students when they are tardy and parents/guardians must sign in their child(ren).
 Students whom are tardy to school will be disciplined according to the guidelines in the Student Code of Conduct and Discipline.
 Teachers are not required to allow makeup work for unexcused absences or frequent tardies.

-Special Notes: Tardies and/or Early Dismissals on 10 or more days will disqualify a student for yearly Perfect Attendance awards.
+Special Notes: Tardies and/or Early Dismissals on 10 or more days will disqualify a student for yearly Perfect Attendance awards, as 10 tardies = 1 absence.

-EARLY DISMISSAL/EARLY RELEASE
+EARLY DISMISSAL PROCEDURES/EARLY RELEASE

-Students will not be released to anyone after 1:45pm daily (teachers and students are preparing to get in place for dismissal), nor anyone other than the parent or guardian or other authorized person(s) noted on registration paperwork and/or as noted in Infinite campus per parent/guardian written notice/documents.
-Parents picking up a student must sign the student out.
-Parents or guardians must send a medical note to school for the early dismissal to be excused.
-Your child's academic success may be jeopardized if he/she is consistently signed out before 2:10pm.
-When possible, please schedule student appointments after school hours.
-To be considered present a student must attend at least half of the school day (11:25a.m).
-On Early Release days, Lamar-Milledge will release students at 12:00 Noon.
-See school calendar for dates.
+On the rare occasion when a child needs to be signed out before the regularly scheduled dismissal time, parents/guardians must come into the Office, sign the student out on the computer at the front desk, and an office worker will call the child to the office for dismissal.
+Students will not be called to the office ahead of time so they can "be ready" when the parent/guardian arrives.
+Students will not be sent out to vehicles.
+Early dismissals count as tardies as part of the attendance protocol.
+Students will not be released after 2:45pm daily (teachers and students are preparing to get in place for dismissal), nor released to anyone other than the parent or guardian or other authorized person(s) noted on registration paperwork and/or as noted in Infinite campus per parent/guardian written notice/documents.
+Parents or guardians must send documentation to school for absences to be excused.
+Your child's academic success may be jeopardized if he/she is consistently signed out before 3:10pm.
+On Early Release days, Belair Elementary will release students at 12:45 pm.
+See the 2024-2025 school calendar for dates.